Wordlist

 Mixture

 Means a mixture or solution composed of two or more substances.
-(REACH)
+(The REACH Regulation)

 Monomer

 Means a substance which is capable of forming covalent bonds with a sequence of additional like or unlike molecules under the conditions of the relevant polymer-forming reaction used for the particular process.
-(REACH)
+(The REACH Regulation)

 Morphology